Logo Icon

 3. Indirect Vocabulary Questions: Engage with passages and related questions to deduce meanings from context.

-To summarize, mastering vocabulary for the IPMAT and NPAT is important for scoring high in the verbal ability section.
+To summarize, how to prepare vocabulary for IPMAT and NPAT is important for scoring high in the verbal ability section.
 You can acquire a strong vocabulary by practicing consistently and using strategic approaches like mnemonics, clustering, and understanding word roots.
-Regular reading and practice with mock tests will help you prepare even more effectively.
-With perseverance and the appropriate strategy, you can perform well in the vocabulary component of these difficult tests.

 Key Takeaways: